-Course Number PLAN 606 Classroom Studio spaces or via Zoom Course Name Site Planning Studio Pre/Co-Requisites PLAN 602 Computer Modeling for Urban Design Prof. Tawab Hlimi Dr. Joseli Macedo Instructor Joanna Patton Dr. Beverly A. Sandalack Office Hours/Location By appointment Instructor Email: Phone: tawab.hlimi@ucalgary.ca T Tawab Гаwab joseli.macedo@ucalgary.ca edo@ucalgary.ca Joseli 90 2 478 9585 Jeanna Parter C. 1998 Joanna 40 anna 403-201-5305 Bev 403 62 03 615 4655 Class Dates Mondays, Tuesdays, Thursdays, Fridays 2:00 - 6:10 Mandatory class times or real-time Zoom meeting times will be Tuesdays and Fridays 2:00 - 6:10.
+Course Number PLAN 606 Classroom TBA Course Name Site Planning Studio Pre/Co-Requisites PLAN 602 Computer Modeling for Urban Design Instructor youjung.kim@ucalgary.ca joseli.macedo@ucalgary.ca Phone: Class Dates Mondays, Tuesdays, Thursdays, Fridays 2:00 - 6:10 Mandatory class times will be Tuesdays and Fridays 2:00 - 6:10.
 Students are expected to work at home or at their studio spaces for the other scheduled days.
-NOTE: Any Zoom classes will be held at these times as well s well Instructor Email Policy All course communications must occur via your @ucalgary email Name and Email of Madiha Mehdi madiha.mehdi@ucalgary.ca Teaching Assistant(s) Diba Mohebzadeh diba.mohebzadeh@ucalgary.ca
+NOTE: Any Zoom classes, if required, will be held at these times as well Instructor Email Policy All course communications must occur via your @ucalgary email Email is the best way to contact your instructor rather than phone Teaching Assistants ТВА